tursodatabase/libsql/ext/wasm/jaccwabyt/jaccwabyt.md

      from the byte array. */
   // Pass the struct to C code which takes a MyStruct pointer: aCFunction( my.pointer );
-  // Type-safely check if a pointer returned from C is a MyStruct: const x = MyStruct.instanceForPointer( anotherCFunction() );
-  // If it is a MyStruct, x now refers to that object.
-Note, however,
-  // that this only works for instances created in JS, as the
-  // pointer mapping only exists in JS space.
 } finally {
   my.dispose();
 }